laander/hivemind/README.md

 **Cluster**
 Clusters are top-level entities that pods are connected to.
 They can generate new pods, shut them down and monitor their health.

+***Proto***
+The proto class is a mother prototype that has common State Machine and Listener logic that all entities inherit from

 ## Next

 - [ ] Energy transport system